Jodaviro/django_instagram_clon/README.md

 This is a beta version of an instagram clon I've made using Django, Bootstrap and Postgresql.

 Some features like edit post, comments, follow, or like button still mising.
 They will be implemented latter.
+(UPDATE: Missing features are alredy implemented on the beta branch, soon it will be deployed)

 After signup you will have to provide a profile image or a short biograpy in order to use the app.